tuiwidgets/tuiwidgets/doc/ZLayout.rst

 should call :cpp:func:`void Tui::ZLayout::relayout()` to trigger a new layout cycle and get called back later to update its items' layout.

+The stored pointers to widgets and sub layouts should removed when the referenced items are deleted or reparented.
+For widgets, implementing
+:cpp:func:`removeWidgetRecursively <void Tui::ZLayout::removeWidgetRecursively(Tui::ZWidget *widget)>` is enough, as the layout infrastructure calls it when a widget needs to be removed.
+For sub-layouts the layout has to override :cpp:func:`QObject::childEvent` and filter removal events for :cpp:class:`Tui::ZLayout` children and implement removal itself.

 ZLayout
 -------